Farlos3/Text-Summarization/README.md

 Concatenate the individual chunk summaries to form a single document.
 6. Final Summary
 Use the Groq API once more to generate a final comprehensive summary from the concatenated chunk summaries.

+## Future plan
+How to Discourse Analysis and Find Discourse Structure